joshuaeckroth/cinf201-website/notes/londo-access.md

 ---
-title: Londo access
+title: Londo and MySQL access
 layout: note
 ---

-# Londo access
+# Londo and MySQL access

 We will use a server on Stetson campus known as "londo" for accessing the database and submitting assignments.
 You can access londo from